-Now that we’ve got the basics of bulking down—hypertrophy training, eating enough protein, getting enough sleep, and living a healthy lifestyle—we can talk about how aggressive you want to be with your weight gain.
-If you’re a skinny beginner, you might be able to get away with gaining weight more quickly.
+Now that we’ve got the basics of bulking down—hypertrophy training, eating enough protein, getting enough sleep, and living a healthy lifestyle—we can talk about how quickly you want to gain weight.
+If you’re a skinny beginner, you might be able to benefit from bulking more aggressively.
 For example, here’s GK gaining about 1.5 pounds per week for 20 weeks:

 But once you’ve gotten your newbie gains, most research shows that gaining around 0.5–1 pound per week is ideal.
 For example, this systematic review by Eric Helms, PhD, recommends a calorie surplus of 350–500 calories per day, which is around 0.7–1 pound gained per week.
 For example, here’s Johnny gaining around 1 pound per week for 20 weeks: